leetcode-python-java/leetcode-python-java/README.md

       @ran_load_hooks = true

       # ...
-      self # return self! self is an instance of YourProject::Application.
+      self # self is an instance of YourProject::Application.
 And it is Rails.application. end

     # This is the method config.
     def config
       # It is an instance of class Rails::Application::Configuration.
-      # Please notice that Rails::Application is father of YourProject::Application (self's class).
+      # Please notice that Rails::Application is superclass of YourProject::Application (self's class).
       @config ||= Application::Configuration.new(self.class.find_root(self.class.called_from))
     end
   end